tgoldenberg/brn-gitbook/chapter_18_adding_redux_to_your_app.md

 ### Dispatching Actions

-To change the state of the Redux store, we'll need dispatch an **action**. an action is an object with a **type** attribute, that can also contain other fields of data.
+To change the state of the Redux store, we'll need dispatch an **action**.
+An action is essentially an object with a **type** attribute, and any other data that it requires.
 Let's dispatch these actions in our container, by defining them in **application/actions/index.js** and **application/constants/index.js**.

 ```javascript
 /* application/constants/index.js */